dnesting/dnesting/resume.md

 - Represented engineering and IT to agency and White House leadership
 - Recruiting, speaking at round tables and conferences
-- Helped define and continue to maintain the engineering hiring process, and have conducted dozens of interviews for engineering and lead roles
+- Helped define and continue to maintain the engineering hiring process, and have conducted dozens of interviews for engineering and lead roles inside and outside of USDS
 - Data analytics and other engineering for the above goals

 **Site Reliability and Security Engineer** from 2014-2019.
 Projects included:

-- Multiple rapid response and consultation efforts, including security and availability incidents, at HHS/CMS, GSA, State, Army, DOJ, and other agencies
+- Multiple rapid response and modernization efforts, including security and availability incidents, at HHS/CMS, GSA, State, Army, DOJ, and other agencies
 - Internal tools with US Digital Service, including building collaboration and records management tools
 - One time I wrote an ASP parser and data flow analyzer to automatically generate code fixes for thousands of vulnerabilities in a government system